Finder’s Fees Campaign

-The NASUWT wants to highlight the use of extortionate and inappropriate finder’s fees in education and how they are restricting or even removing the right to work for many agency workers, especially for women, black and minority ethnic (BME) and disabled workers who are disproportionately represented as agency workers.
+The NASUWT wants to highlight the use of extortionate and inappropriate finder’s fees in education and how they are restricting or even removing the right to work for many agency workers, especially for women, Black and minority ethnic (Black) and disabled workers who are disproportionately represented as agency workers.

 The NASUWT wants to shine a light on this practice and the way in which it denies supply teachers access to permanent work.

 The NASUWT is therefore asking you to show your solidarity by sending a letter to your MP.
 We have drafted a template letter for you to use, which you can send via the Union's Contact Your MP service below.

 Some starter text

 <<ANYTHING IN CAPITALS IS OPTIONAL TEXT THAT YOU CAN REPLACE/AMEND AS YOU WISH>>

 I currently work as a supply teacher in <<ADD THE NAME OF YOUR COUNTY/CONSTITUENCY>>.

 I have suffered over the last <<ADD NUMBER OF YEARS>> from the rise in the use of supply agencies and the lack of regulation of these bodies to ensure they act responsibly.

 I wish to express my concerns over the rise in the use of supply agencies for the employment of supply teachers in <<ADD THE NAME OF YOUR LOCAL AUTHORITY>>.

 Many of these agencies seek to impose finder's fees which restrict my right to work and may lead to me being denied the opportunity of permanent employment in a school.